greenwoodad/nmrsync/README.md

 Options

-*-h, -?, --help					Show help message.
+ `-h, -?, --help`                        Show help message.

-*-i, --input					Set input file (flag optional).
+ `-i, --input`                           Set input file (flag optional).

-*-s, --skip (default 'both')			Set to 'period' to skip folders ending in period,
+ `-s, --skip (default 'both')`           Set to 'period' to skip folders ending in period,
                                          'dup' to skip case-insensitive duplicates, 'both'
                                          to skip both and 'none' to skip none.

-*-m, --manual (default n)                 Set to y to operate in manual mode (enter password
+`-m, --manual (default n)`               Set to y to operate in manual mode (enter password
                                          instead of using SSH keys--not recommended).

-`-e, --excludelist (default y)`:         Set to n to not utilize instrument-specific exclude
+`-e, --excludelist (default y)`          Set to n to not utilize instrument-specific exclude
                                          list in the input folder (will copy processed data).

-`-f, --full (default n)`:                Set to y to copy over all data instead of just
+`-f, --full (default n)`                 Set to y to copy over all data instead of just
                                          recently added data."

 The defaults here can be modified at the top of the script itself.